zejian-li/Thinkpad-X1-Tablet-gen-3-DSDT-patch-for-Windows-8.1/README.md

 ## 1. Scope

-This fix applies to a ThinkPad X1 Tablet Gen 3 running Windows 8.1 where the physical side buttons do not work correctly:
+This fix applies to a ThinkPad X1 Tablet Gen 3 (BIOS version 1.51) running Windows 8.1 where the physical side buttons do not work correctly:

 * Power
 * Volume Up